-14 Wet Messy Play Ideas: For Children with Physical Difficulties Who Need Lots of Sensory Input
+14 Wet Messy Play Ideas: For Children with Cerebral Palsy Who Need Lots of Sensory Input

 Messy play is a brilliant opportunity for imaginative or pretend play.
-Making food out of play-dough for a dolls tea party, going shopping for items hidden in the messy substance or giving a baby a bath in some coloured yogurt can entertain you and your child.
+Making food out of play-dough for a dolls tea party, going shopping for items hidden in the messy substance or giving a baby a bath in some coloured yoghurt can offer a novel way to entertain your child.

 If your child seeks tactile sensory input, try to mix sensations to give them a large sensory input – for example adding rice to yogurt or putting marbles in their play-dough.

-If your child is not keen on different textures, start at the top of the list and slowly make your way down as they get happier with each one.
+If a child is wary about different textures, start at the top of the list and slowly make your way down as they get happier with each one.

-Make your own using flour, salt, water and food colouring.
+Make your own gloop using flour, salt, water and food colouring.

 Add glitter or mix with other textures like sand to make the texture different.